 You can be contagious without symptoms.

-Some otherwise healthy adults may be able to infect others beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick.2
+It is possible for some otherwise healthy adults to infect others beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick3.

 Viruses can survive on hard surfaces.

-People can get the flu by touching a surface or object that has flu virus on it and then touching their own mouth, nose or possibly their eyes.2
+Flu viruses can live on surfaces for up to 48 hours.
+People can get the flu by touching a surface or object that has the flu virus on it and then touching their own mouth, nose or their eyes3.

 The health complications can be severe.